 “Entering the track season still injured definitely put a damper on my spirits,” Yarborough said.
 “But coach and the team have been extremely supportive.
 They have kept my spirits high and helped me stay focused on the goal for this season, which is keeping a positive attitude.”

 According to Junior Kyle Butler, a balance of competing hard but staying healthy is a must for success in the upcoming season.
 If patience is overlooked, injuries can happen too easily to those who are still in good physical shape.
+The cpr training courses located in Burlington can help people be prepared for emergencies.

 “It’s a long season so trying to stay injury free is the main focus,” Butler said.

 Despite the injuries, the team is still on a steady route for progression since track is a more individual focused sport.
 As a result, each member has a different strategy entering the season.
 Some will focus on short events while others will concentrate on longer events.
+Here are 5 Questions You Should Ask Before You Hire A Personal Injury Lawyer.

 “I try to get these guys mad personal records every year.
 That is the main goal,” Martucci said.